nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 ### Specifying Filter Conditions

-Dynamic Groups are fairly straightforward however it is important to note that the `filter` field is a JSON field and it must be able to be used as valid query parameters for filtering objects of the corresponding content type.
+Dynamic Groups are fairly straightforward however it is important to note that the `filter` field is a JSON field and it must be able to be used as valid query parameters for filtering objects of the corresponding Content Type.

 It is an error to provide any value other than a JSON object (`{}` or a Python dictionary) for the `filter` field.